k14s/design-docs/ytt/001-schemas/README.md

         return "Valid IP: a well-formed IPv4 (RFC 2673, section 3.2) or IPv6 address (RFC 2373, section 2.2)."
     end
     ```

+**Implementation considerations:**

+As part of the implementation of the validation feature we should use some of the knowledge from the Type Checking
+implemented before.
+- Isolation of packages like yamlmeta from external dependencies

+    This package is intended as a place for the yaml internal structures
+- Eventually it make sense to implement the validation near the Schemas and also move the Type Check to the same package

+    When implementing we should consider to create a walker that iterate over the YAML document to do the Check or the Validation depending on the action we want to perform in a given moment

 ## Part 8: Command-Line Interface Interactions